Enzolita/gamers-united/README.md

 - Passionate gamers and enthusiasts seeking detailed game insights and reviews.
 - Individuals eager to explore a wide range of gaming experiences and genres.
 - Users interested in sharing their own game reviews, opinions, and personal experiences.
-- Players looking for a platform to engage in discussions about their favorite titles.
+- Players looking for a platform to engage in discussions about their favorite games.
 - Those who want to keep up with the latest trends and conversations in the gaming world.